eBay/tsv-utils/README.md

 ## Tools overview

-These tools were developed for working with reasonably large data files.
+These command-line tools provide a variety of data manipulation and statistical operations on delimited data files.
+They are intended for reasonably large data sets.
 Larger than ideal for loading entirely in memory in an application like R, but not so big as to necessitate moving to Hadoop or similar distributed compute environments.

-They work like traditional Unix command line utilities such as `cut`, `sort`, `grep`, etc., and are intended to complement these tools.
+The tools work like traditional Unix command line utilities such as `cut`, `sort`, `grep`, etc., and are intended to complement these tools.
 Each tool is a standalone executable.
 They follow common Unix conventions for pipeline programs.
 Data is read from files or standard input, results are written to standard output.
 The field separator defaults to TAB, but any character can be used.
 Input and output is UTF-8, and all operations are Unicode ready, including regular expression match (`tsv-filter`).
 Documentation is available for each tool by invoking it with the `--help` option.

 Speed matters when processing large files, these tools are the fastest the author has found.
 See [Performance benchmarks](docs/Performance.md) for details.

 The rest of this section contains a short description of each tool.
 There is more detail in the [tool reference](docs/ToolReference.md).